 Once you’ve done this free ropes course, you’ll likely want to do it again and again.

-3. Carnival Kitchen Cooking Class
+3. Take a Carnival Kitchen Cooking Class

 Want to improve your pizza-making skills or upgrade your BBQ game?
-Take a Carnival Kitchen cooking class on Mardi Gras and learn from Carnival’s culinary pros.
+Take a Carnival Kitchen Cooking Class on Mardi Gras and learn from Carnival’s culinary pros.

-Classes are available for guests ages 12 and older and prices vary depending on the class.
+Classes are available for guests ages 12 and older, and prices vary depending on the class.
 Make sure to sign up online as early as possible — they sell out fast!

-4. Seaday Brunch
+4. Enjoy a Seaday Brunch

 One of my favorite things about sea days on a Carnival cruise ship is enjoying a relaxing Seaday Brunch.
-The free Seaday Brunch is held in Mardi Gras’ main dining room and it was as great as ever.
+The free Seaday Brunch is held in Mardi Gras’ main dining room, and it was as great as ever.

 You’ll be glad you have the extra time — there’s so much to choose from on Carnival’s Seaday Brunch menu.
-From burgers and fried chicken to huevos rancheros and 12 hour French toast, there are plenty of options to delight every palate.
+From burgers and fried chicken to huevos rancheros and 12-hour French toast, there are plenty of options to delight every palate.

-5. WaterWorks on Carnival Mardi Gras
+5. Explore the WaterWorks on Carnival Mardi Gras

 Mardi Gras’ massive onboard waterpark is currently the largest in Carnival’s entire fleet.
 Located in the ship’s Ultimate Playground zone, the waterpark is a go-to spot for fun-loving kids and families, thrill-seekers, and the young at heart.